OtavioHenrique/otaviovaladares.com/_posts/2018-12-27-types-of-storage-on-aws-s3.md

 - Supports SSL for data in transit and encryption of data at rest
 - S3 Lifecycle management for automatic migration of objects to other S3 Storage Classes

-As you can see the key features are almost the same, except for the 99.9% availability (comparing with 99.99% of standard S3) and the feature of automatically moves object between access tiers.
+As you can see the key features are almost the same, except for the 99.9% availability (comparing with 99.99% of standard S3) and the feature of automatically moves the object between access tiers.

 #### Pricing

-The price is awesome too, when talking about storage pricing we have the same price of standard storage on frequent access tier, and the same price of Standard-IA to infrequent access tier.
+The price is awesome too when talking about storage pricing we have the same price of standard storage on frequent access tier, and the same price of Standard-IA to infrequent access tier.

 | Storage | Price |
 |-------------|---------------|